thatpixelguy/milesandkilo/manual/bouncing.md

 ### Long bounces

-Bouncing off a baddie works the same as a jump.
-If you leave your left thumb off the screen after you land on a baddie, then the bounce will be short.
-If you hold your left thumb down, however, then your bounce will be higher and longer.
-Knowing when to do a short bounce or a long bounce is often the key to passing tricky levels.
+Hold your thumb down after landing on a baddie to bounce higher and farther.
+(Note: This also works when bouncing off springs and ballons!)

 <video autoplay="" loop="" muted="">
 	<source type="video/webm" src="http://i.imgur.com/1HOH6dP.webm">
     <source type="video/mp4" src="http://i.imgur.com/1HOH6dP.mp4">
 </video>

-**Pro Tip:** You can combo jumping and bouncing in a variety of different ways.
-For instance, you can do a long jump onto a baddie, then do a long bounce off; or do a short jump onto a baddie, then a long bounce off; etc.
+Remember: You can combo jumping and bouncing in a variety of different ways.
+For instance, you can do a long jump onto a baddie, then do a long bounce off; or do a short jump onto a baddie, then a long bounce off; or a long jump, then a short bounce, etc.

 **NEXT: [Part 3: Miles's Actions](/manual/milesactions)**